Richard Gere

 Richard Gere and Akira Kurosawa (from the left)

-In general Richard Gere was extremely in demand in the 90s: having crossed the 40-year mark, he didn’t lose a single drop of charisma or male attractiveness, and his early gray hair looked like a noble highlight on the screens, though it was sometimes referred to dye them on advertising posters.
+Richard Gere was incredibly in demand throughout the '90s: even after turning 40, he didn't lose an ounce of his charisma or sex appeal, and his early gray hair appeared as a distinguished accent on screen, though it was sometimes digitally touched up on movie posters.

 The actor didn't lose attractiveness and charm over the years